 Notes about this table: The column "Defined Compensation" is a technical term used by Portico.
-It includes all compensation to the pastor and is used to calculate the cost of the pastor's pension and health care plan.
-The Defined Compensation is the same for all pastors, parsonage or not.
+It includes all compensation to the Pastor and is used to calculate the cost of the Pastor's pension and health care plan.
+The Defined Compensation is the same for all Pastors, parsonage or not.
 Table 1 outlines how it is arrived at.
-The column labeled "Cash compensation" is what the pastor will actually be paid.
+The column labeled "Cash compensation" is what the Pastor will actually be paid.
 As the congregation provides a parsonage however, the Cash Compensation is different from the Defined Compensation.
 It is reduced by the amount that would otherwise be housing allowance but leaves the Self Employment Compensation Allowance in place.

 Why so complicated?
-The housing that is supplied by the congregation has a cash value to the pastor.
-The pastor's Cash Salary is therefore reduced.
-It is reduced by an amount that represents the cost of housing the pastor and family.
-But, for purposes of calculating pension and health insurance, a common figure, the Defined Compensation, is used.
-This figure is the same for pastors with or without a parsonage.
-This rather complicated accounting maneuver is necessary to make sure that a pastor who has spent many years in a parsonage will have sufficient pension funds on which to retire.
+The housing that is supplied by the congregation has a cash value to the Pastor.
+The Pastor's Cash Salary is therefore reduced.
+It is reduced by an amount that represents the cost of housing the Pastor and family.
+But, for purposes of calculating pension and health insurance a common figure, the Defined Compensation, is used.
+This figure is the same for Pastors with or without a parsonage.
+This rather complicated accounting maneuver is necessary to make sure that a Pastor who has spent many years in a parsonage will have sufficient pension funds to retire on.